jesse-wei/SAPsim/README.md

   - The parser allows you to map addresses greater than 15, but if something breaks, it's probably due to this limitation.
     - For example, if you have data at `Address` 30 and attempt to run `LDA 30`, the `Arg` does not fit in a hexit, so the instruction no longer fits in a byte.
 As in SAP, this program assumes everything in RAM is a byte.
     - You could probably have a working program that's longer than 16 addresses as long as you avoid the above issue, though I haven't tested this.
-    - Since this is a software simulation, it's possible to code around this limitation.
-You can send a pull request if you want to do that.
 - Initial values are `{PC: 0, Register A: 0, Register B: 0, FlagC: 0, FlagZ: 0, num_bits_in_registers: 8, Executing: 1}`.
 - `A` and `B` registers are unsigned.
 They're 8-bit by default, and this is configurable via the `-b BITS` CLI option.
   - This means, for an 8-bit example, $0-1=255$, and $255+2=1$.
   - If this doesn't make sense, play around with the ALU you made in Lab 3!
 That's the best way to learn these concepts.
   - Also see the [unsigned comparison table for ALU subtraction](/img/unsigned_comparison_table_ALU_subtraction.png).
-- Programs are run until they `HLT` or until an [Exception](src/utils/exceptions.py) is raised.
+- Programs run until they `HLT` or until an [Exception](src/utils/exceptions.py) is raised.
 Infinite loops are possible, of course.
 - Real SAP programs don't have comments, but comments are allowed and encouraged in the `Comments` column of the `.csv` programs!
 - These are the same rules a SAP computer implemented by hardware has to follow.
-If they annoy you, cope.
   - > "This is a feature, not a bug"

 ## Parsing rules